CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 * `contextToRender`
 * `notContextToRender`

-`toRender` and `notToRender` clears a 1x1 viewport to black, renders the scene into it, and verifies the RGBA value of the pixel, e.g.:
+`toRender` and `notToRender` clear a 1x1 viewport to black, renders the scene into it, and verifies the RGBA value of the pixel, e.g.:

 ```javascript
 it('renders', function() {